-In an action or a motion, a defendant may also file a counterclaim, if it wishes to make a claim against the plaintiff and, at the same time, it may also join another defendant or a third party to the proceeding.
-The defendant may also make a third-party claim (referred to as an action in warranty in Québec), if it wishes to make a claim, related to the original action, against a third party.
-Where there are multiple defendants, any defendant may also bring a cross-claim against one or more of the other defendants.
-Finally, at any time before judgment, a party who is interested in an action to which it is not already a party, may seek permission from the court to intervene in the proceeding, either as a full party or as a friend of the court.
+In both Ontario and Québec, a defendant may file a counterclaim if it wishes to make a claim against the plaintiff.
+A defendant may also join another defendant or a third party to the proceeding.
+Where there are multiple defendants, any defendant may also bring a crossclaim against one or more of the other defendants.
+Finally, at any time before judgment, a party that is interested in an action to which it is not already a party may seek permission from the court to intervene in the proceeding, either as a party or as a friend of the court.